tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 10]
 - Question (ilankham−stat6250): What does it mean to check GitHub daily?
 Does this mean accessing the class GitHub organization daily to check in on the status of the repos I might be asked to contribute to?
-- Question (aamiri2-stat6250): Will we see course announcement via Slack or Github daily?
+- Question (aamiri2-stat6250): Are course announcement made via Slack or Github daily?